spences10/sveltekit-and-the-content-layer/slides.md

 <!--
 This

+This will be the way to start a new Svelte project

 So, let's take a look at how we'd go about using GraphQL with a Svelte project

 We can start by taking a look at a client site GraphQL library like URQL